EnableSoftware/Enable.Extensions.Queuing/README.md

 ## Examples

 The following example demonstrates posting a message to a queue and then retrieving the same message.
-This uses an single application to both send and receive messages.
+This uses a single application to both send and receive messages.
 In production systems you'll more likely have (multiple) different components publishing and consuming messages.

-Here we're using the RabbitMQ as our queue implementation.
-How we work with messages is the same across any of the queue implementations.
-The only differences are in the options that you need to pass in when constructing the queue factory.
+Here we're using the RabbitMQ queue provider.
+How we work with messages is the same across any of the available queue implementations.
+The only differences are in the options that are passed in when constructing the queue factory.

 ```csharp
 using System;